coshinen/blog/pages/quotes.md

 > * Power resides where men believe it resides.
 > It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.

-> Tyrion Lannister, Game of Thrones Series 1, Episode 1:
+> Tyrion Lannister (The Imp), Game of Thrones Series 1, Episode 1:
 > * Never forget what you are.
 The rest of the world will not.
 > Wear it like armor, and it can never be used to hurt you.